The Seattle Cancer Care Alliance Survivorship Clinic

 What can I expect from my Survivorship Clinic appointment?

-We provide an individualized Treatment Summary and Survivorship Care Plan.
+We provide an individualized Survivorship Care Plan.
 This includes an evaluation and information on the prevention of the late effects of your cancer and cancer treatment, recommendations and resources for dealing with long-term effects, and suggestions for healthy lifestyle behaviors.
-Copies of the treatment summary, survivorship care plan, and any recommendations made during the appointment are shared with your health care team, including your oncologist and primary care provider.
+Copies of the treatment summary, care plan, and any recommendations made during the appointment are shared with your health care team, including your oncologist and primary care provider.
 We will work in partnership with these providers to make sure your survivorship needs are being met.
 We do not provide testing for recurrence of your cancer; this care will continue to be provided by your oncologist.
+Read more about the Survivorship Care Plan on the website of Fred Hutchinson Cancer Research Center.

 How many appointments will I have in the Survivorship Clinic?

 The number of appointments you will have depends on your preference.
-Your personal situation will be discussed with you during your initial appointment.
+We’ll discuss your personal situation with you during your initial appointment.
 You may have one appointment, an annual appointment, or an appointment every few years.